FayeRosenshein/FayeRosenshein/README.md

 A few of my hobbies are :

-Cafe hopping!
-Coffee is my favorite drinks!
-I love checking out new coffee shop around Denver CO

-Smoking Meat!
-I loved BBQ and have been catering BBQ for the saveral years.
-My best recipes are smoked brisket, texas style ribs and coleslaw.

-Baking!
-Cookies, Brownies and Bread have been regulars in my house.

-Traveling!
-My foodieness has been taking me to many places China, Hong Kong, Singapore, Australia and many places the US , I would love to continue to do so in Europe and south America .
+Traveling near and far and going to various music events

-Please come chat with me, share you coding experiece, challenges in the filed or exciting new tech.
+Please come chat with me to share your coding experiece, challenges in the field, or exciting new tech.

 # Tech Stack